Pauline-Zeestraten/E-portfolio-DSBA-program/README.md

 E-News Express - business statistics.
 1. Evaluate the reliability of a particular business estimate using confidence intervals.
-2. Test hypotheses (assumptions) before putting them into action and committing resources by analyzing data distributions and performing hypothesis testing.
+2. Test hypotheses before putting them into action and committing resources by analyzing data distributions and performing hypothesis testing.

 ReCell startup - supervised learning, foundations.